 As a result, irrespective of whether pupils veer towards the arts or the sciences in their exam choices, they continue to receive a valuable grounding across all subjects.

-National exams are taken in Classes 10, 11 and 12, with a mixture of English GCSEs, Highers and Advanced Highers (Art) being offered.
+National exams are taken in Classes 10, 11 and 12.
+A mixture of National 5s, Highers, Advanced Higher (Art) and GCSE Art.
 The particular mix arises from the teachers’ study of which exam will best fit into the Steiner curriculum and allow the most latitude for study.
+For more information regarding exams, subjects and qualifications please see the Qualifications, Exams and Careers handbook found here.

 Throughout their final four years, pupils are helped to choose their path beyond school.
 Each pupil receives targeted, individual support from the Careers teacher to help them prepare their UCAS and college applications and for any university interviews.
 They also have interviews with the ISCO (Independent Schools Careers Organisation).
 If a pupil decides to leave before his or her final year, the school arranges interviews with Skills Development Scotland.